 And of course, your notes will act as evidence that can help support you later if you do make a compensation claim.
 For this to happen, a third party must be responsible for what occurred.

-Make sure you seek legal advice if you think a third party was responsible for your camping injuries
+Seek legal advice if you think a third party was responsible for your injuries

 Very few of the 13.5 million trips made camping and caravanning in 2015 resulted in someone being injured.
 Sometimes accidents do happen, of course, but they are not always down to the negligence of another person.
 If they are, you may have a chance to launch a compensation claim for what happened.
 Even a minor injury can spoil a holiday, and if you end up in plaster, or in hospital, because of your injury, it is far from the best conclusion to your trip.